 5. Choose files you want to get back and click "Recover".

-6. Save the recovered files to another usable drive and then have a check to ensure all lost files have been successfully recovered.
+6. Save the recovered files to another healthy and accessible disk and then check to ensure all lost files have been successfully recovered.

 Step 2: Reformat the corrupted USB flash drive

-After you get your files back from this USB drive, then you can feel free to reformat it to fix such disk corruption on your Mac.
-So check the steps below to reformat a problematic drive.
+After you get your files back from the USB drive, then you can feel free to reformat it to fix the original file system corruption.
+Please see the steps below to reformat a problematic drive.

-This will assign a new file system to this corrupted USB drive so that it can be useable again.
-However, if reformatting can't repair your disk, you should send it to a local repair store and see if they can help.
+This will assign a new file system to this corrupted USB drive so that it can be usable again.
+However, if reformatting can't repair your disk then we recommend responsibly recycling it as long as you’ve successfully recovered your files as we explained earlier.

-How to prevent external USB drives from corruption?
+How to prevent external USB drives from becoming corrupted

-Storage media like USB flash drives, SD cards, etc. are prone to corruption because they are frequently plugged in and out for transferring files between different computers.
-As you may know, a regular backup is the best way to avoid data loss when a disk drive won't work normally, while a few tips to prevent disk corruption would help you even more.
+Storage media like USB flash drives, SD cards, etc. are prone to corruption because they are frequently attached and removed for transferring files between different computers.
+While a regular backup is the best way to avoid data loss when a drive won't work normally, here are a few tips to prevent disk corruption that will help prevent data loss:

 1. Take care of your disk drive

-External USB drives are vulnerable to damage, such as excessive vibration on quick motions, water wash, dropping, etc. So, you'd better always make sure that the drive is in a well-protected position.
+External USB drives are vulnerable to damage such as excessive vibration, or excessive forces from being dropped or bent, water contact (especially while under power), etc. You'd better always make sure that the drive is in a well-protected position!

 2. Always remove your external USB drive with safe ejection